lww28/lww28.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am Wenqin Liu, a Ph.D. candidate in Science at the University of Melbourne, where I am advised by Dr. Mingming Gong, Prof. Howard Bondell, and Dr. Qiuhong Ke.
+I am Wenqin Liu, a Ph.D. candidate in Science at the University of Melbourne, where I am advised by [Dr. Mingming Gong](https://mingming-gong.github.io/), [Prof. Howard Bondell](https://findanexpert.unimelb.edu.au/profile/600991-howard-bondell), and [Dr. Qiuhong Ke](https://research.monash.edu/en/persons/qiuhong-ke).
 My research lies at the intersection of **causal discovery**, **machine learning**, and **spatiotemporal modeling**, with a particular focus on developing robust and identifiable frameworks for complex, dynamic systems.

-In 2024–2025, I had the privilege of visiting **UC San Diego**, where I worked closely with **Prof. Biwei Huang**.
+In 2024–2025, I had the privilege of visiting **UC San Diego**, where I worked closely with [Prof. Biwei Huang](https://biweihuang.com).
 This experience has greatly enriched my perspective and continues to influence the direction and impact of my research.

 ---